 Unless you are willing to spend heaps on surgery, other expensive treatments or ‘miracle’ creams, it is hard to return to looking like we did all those years ago.

 However, science tells us that ascorbic acid - that’s vitamin C – can help your body make collagen.
 So, naturally, eating foods rich in the vitamin will increase your body’s ability to manufacture this anti-wrinkle protein.

-Better news is that you don’t have to go out of your way to chomp through an orange or any other food high in vitamin C which you would normally avoid.
+Better news is that you don’t have to go out of your way to chomp through an orange or any other food high in vitamin C.